5-9 June 2023

 Throughout the workshop, bash tools and R/Bioconductor packages will be used to analyse datasets and learn new approaches.

-The course will be delivered over the course of five days.
-Each day will include an introductory lecture with class discussion of key concepts.
-The remainder of each day will consist of practical hands-on sessions.
-These sessions will involve a combination of both mirroring exercises with the instructor to demonstrate a skill as well as applying these skills on your own to complete individual exercises.
-After and during each exercise, interpretation of results will be discussed as a group.
-Computing will be done using a combination of tools installed on the attendees laptop computer and web resources accessed via web browser.
+The course is structured in modules over five days.
+Each day will include formal lectures covering the key concepts required to understand scRNAseq analysis.
+The remainder of each day will consist in practical hands-on sessions focusing on analysis of scRNA-seq data.
+These sessions will involve a combination of both mirroring exercises with the instructor to demonstrate a skill, as well as applying these skills on your own to complete individual exercises.

 > 30 days before the start date = 30% cancellation fee